prakashknaikade/prakashknaikade.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Prakash Naikade is a student of Media Computer Science at the Saarland University.
+His research interests span in the broad areas of 3D-Reconstruction, Neural Rendering, Motion Capture, Generative Models, Animation, AR/VR, and generally Computer Graphics, Computer Vision, & Deep Learning to solve the real-world problems with impactful solutions for VFX, Gaming and Entertainment Industry.
 {style="text-align: justify;"}